 b) a peer in their field or industry

-That usually gives me the complete gamut from most generic to most specific.
+That usually gives me the complete gamut from the most generic to the most specific.
 It’s an insightful exercise.

 Next, I am curious about the How.
-How do you run your business and how is it different from anything else out there?
-Do you use any special tools, ingredients, processes, machines, philosophies, models that set you apart?
+How do you run your business, and how is it different from anything else out there?
+Do you use any special tools, ingredients, processes, machines, philosophies, or models that set you apart?
 You know, that secret special sauce.

 So why do you do what you do (aside from making money)?
 Why are we sitting here creating a brand for this new service or product?
 What drives you?
 It’s a daunting question, so I’ll break it down.

 First, I want to hear my client’s story.
 What got them here?
 Where were they before?
 What led you to follow your passion for this business?
 Usually, there is some juicy stuff in the backstories.
 I follow up with a few more specific “Why” questions, and based on that, I come up with a side-by-side list stating all the intentions behind their business endeavor.
 The list is divided between “I thrive to…” and “I will not… “.
 That usually sheds some light on their big Why.